 Estimated Repair Cost

-This can be connected to many issues, so your heat pump repair cost will depend on the problem and how complex it is.
+This can be linked to a lot of issues, so your heat pump repair cost will depend on the problem and how difficult it is.

 3. Heat Pump Won’t Defrost

-Occasionally during cold weather, your heat pump will briefly go into cooling mode.
-This will dissolve light frost and ice that naturally builds up on the coils.
-A heat pump that becomes heavily iced over may have difficulty heating your home or shut down altogether.
+Occasionally during cold weather, your heat pump will temporarily go into cooling mode.
+This will dissolve light frost and ice that naturally accumulates on the coils.
+A heat pump that becomes totally frozen may have difficulty heating your home or shut down completely.

 Here are several reasons why this might be taking place:

-• Your gutters are dripping water on top of your heat pump, producing an icy buildup.
+• Your gutters are dripping water on top of your heat pump, creating an icy buildup.

 • A part is not working, which may include the reversing valve, relays, controls or sensors.